scottBowles/dnd/transcription/DOCUMENTATION.md

 # Process file with splitting support and session context
 success = service.process_file_with_splitting(
     Path("session.mp3"),
-    session_number=5,
-    session_notes="Tonight we explore the dungeon..."
+    session_notes="Tonight we explore the dungeon...",
-)
+    log=game_log  # Optional: link to GameLog for database storage )

 # Get campaign context for custom usage